prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 * Define a set of configuration options required to allow zone aware sharding
 * Define the relabel configuration to be generated for zone aware sharding
-* Define changes to the prometheus pod spec to support zone stickyness
+* Schedule Prometheus pods to their respective zones.
 * Stay backwards compatible to the current mechanism by default

 ## Non-goals